-A Support Plan is focused and lead by the individual and will be very much shaped by what they want to share, what they want to focus on and the areas of their life that they wish to improve.
+A Support Plan is focused and lead by the individual and will be very much shaped by what they want to share, what they want to focus on and the areas of their life that they wish to achieve or change.

-An individualised plan does not have to be focused on completing a pre formatted Support Plan but can start life as a blank sheet of paper.
-The content of which evolves over time until all the important information has been captured and shaped into a plan that truly represents the person; their passions, interests and skills and most importantly their personality, connections and future direction.
+An individualised Support Plan does not have to be focused on completing a pre formatted Support Plan but can start life as a blank sheet of paper.
+The content of which evolves over time until all the important information has been captured, organised and then shaped into a Support Plan that truly represents the person; their passions, interests and skills and most importantly their personality, connections and future direction.

 Local Authorities and Clinical Commissioning Groups require people to complete a Support Plan as part of the process to access a Personal Health Budget or a Personal Budget (sometimes known as a Direct Payment)

 In these circumstances a pre formatted form is usually provided which the person would complete with the support from people that they choose to have involved and with involvement from their Social Worker or Clinical Nurse.

 The content of a Support Plan should be led by the individual and the people who are important in their lives, which could include their Circle of Support.